TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 **Rare Choices:**
 - 0-1 War Stegadon of the Ancients

 These units count as Amazon units for all purposes and gain the Native of Lustria special rule.
-However, they do not gain the Cold-Blooded special rule (they are commanded by the Priestess's will, not naturally disciplined like true Lizardmen creatures).
+However, they do not gain the Cold-Blooded special rule (they are commanded by the Priestess's will, not naturally disciplined like true Amazons creatures).

 **Restriction:** If the High Priestess of the Serpent is slain during the battle, all units unlocked by this rule must immediately take a Leadership test at the start of each subsequent friendly turn.
 If failed, the unit becomes subject to Stupidity for the rest of the game, as the Priestess's control over the creatures weakens.